arkzxk/DSArv-lexical-analyzer/README.md

-# dServe: The Language You Deserve
+# DSArv: The Language You Truly DSArv

 *This language is currently underway*